CloudCannon/documentation/_i18n/internationalisation.md

 Once you have the current locale you can start creating new ones.
 For each new locale:

 1. Create the file with your chosen format (either `.yml`, `.json` or `.properties`).
 2. Name that file the locale that matches it.
 This locale should be a in the format `language[_territory]`.
-For example, general english is `en` and english specific to New Zealand should be `en_NZ`.
+For example, general English is `en` and English specific to New Zealand should be `en_NZ`.
 3. Use the current locale as a template and update the values for the new locale.
 4. Add each file to the `_locales` directory in the root of your site.